petrvecera/indiegala-giveaways/README.md

 ### What it does / how it works?
-Scrcipt detects that is at https://www.indiegala.com/giveaways/1/expiry/asc Detects all the giveaways, assess the settings - if wants to join the giveaway opens the giveaway in the new tab and enters it, closes the window.
-So keep in mind that if you are at https://www.indiegala.com/giveaways/detail/xxx and the script is enabled it's going to enter that giveaway immediately.
+Scrcipt detects that is at https://www.indiegala.com/giveaways/1/expiry/asc Detects all the giveaways, assess the settings - if wants to join the giveaway it sends the request to enter.
+Open browser dev tools to see details (press `F12`) about current status.

 ## Warning
 **Use this script at your own risk.
 Might violate IndieGala TOS.**